 This is especially the case when it comes to capturing experiences.
 It goes without saying that a 360° passport photo is not really necessary.

-However, if we think of holiday pictures, sporting events, training, room or apartment visits etc., 360° shots even offer a real added value.
-When viewing 360° media, users are literally right “in the middle of the action”!
+However, if we think of holiday pictures, sports events, training sessions, halls or apartment visits etc., 360° shots offer real added value.
+When viewing 360° media, users are literally in the middle of the action!

 Meanwhile, there are a plethora of models out there.
 Everyone is trying to establish themselves in the market with their own solution.
 Different camera manufacturers focus on different areas.
 While some 360° camera manufacturers specialize in moving or action pictures, others seek to provide the best quality.

 Which ones have we tested?